Jarlotee/xCache/readme.md

 ## Aop

-Because caching is a cross-cutting concern it can be executed with some flavor of Aspect oriented programming (Aop) to seperate concerns.
+Because caching is a cross-cutting concern it can be executed with some flavor of Aspect oriented programming (Aop) to promote single responsiblity.

-xCache.Aop.Unity scaffolds the IoC interception pattern and provides a caching attribute to enable caching functionality on a method by method basis
+xCache.Aop.Unity scaffolds the IoC interception pattern and provides a caching attribute to enable caching functionality on a method by method basis.

+It comes bundled with a Json.Net cache key generator that leverage generic serialization to ensure unique keys are always generated.

 ### Installation